 Always observe the information on explosion protection given in this section when operating the product in potentially explosive atmospheres.

-Only pumps/pump sets marked as explosion-proof and identified as such in the data sheet may be used in potentially explosive atmospheres.
+Pumps/Pump sets must not be used in potentially explosive atmospheres unless marked as explosion-proof and identified as such in the data sheet.